Housing Information Booklet (CIL)

 The CIL shall contain the following elements:

-• Plans surface and sections of housing
+• Plans surface and sections housing.

-• Network plans, diagrams and descriptions of water, electricity, gas and ventilation of the dwelling, indicating for each dwelling whether it corresponds to the design or the execution
+• Network plans, diagrams and descriptions of water, electricity, gas and ventilation of the dwelling, indicating for each dwelling whether it corresponds to the design or the execution.

 The CIL must then describe the nature of the insulating material (make and reference), its thermal characteristics (thermal resistance, thermal conductivity, thickness), insulating surface and, possibly, the interface treatment solutions used to ensure the continuity of the insulation and of the airtightness.

+• Equipment operation, maintenance and servicing records heating or cooling systems, including the economic and efficient ventilation systems which may be associated with them, or the production of domestic hot water, where such equipment has a direct impact on the energy performance of the dwelling.
 The CIL must then describe the nature of the equipment (make, model, energy, evacuation method, serial number, power), the energy labeling, and in the case of connection to a heat or cold network, the delivery station which constitutes the exchanger between the heat or cold network and the housing.

+• Operating, maintenance and servicing instructions for equipment heating or domestic hot water using a renewable energy source where such equipment has a direct impact on the energy performance of the dwelling.
 The CIL must then describe the nature of the equipment (make, model, energy, evacuation method, serial number, power), the energy labeling, and, in the case of connection to a heat or cold network, the delivery station which constitutes the exchanger between the heat or cold network and the housing.

 • Documents to certify the energy performance of the dwelling and know how to improve it when they have been carried out.
 The documents must be: